Do you clench or grind your teeth?

 It is difficult to stop teeth grinding when it happens during sleep without an oral sleep appliance.
 Dr. Gil provides patients with TMJ or bruxism with custom-fit oral sleep appliances that prevent the jaws from grinding together during sleep.
 The device is fitted to your unique measurements and fits comfortably and securely in your mouth.
 Patients often feel relief from painful symptoms nearly overnight once they begin wearing their device.
 The sleep appliance allows the jaw to rest comfortably in proper alignment preventing further damage and allowing it to heal.

 Dr. Gil also offers treatment with Botox® to address the effects of teeth grinding.
 Patients who grind their teeth and clench their jaw can experience increased muscle tension in the jaw joints which often causes headaches, jaw pain, and other symptoms commonly associated with TMJ.

-Botox can be strategically injected to help the muscles of the jaw relax, release tension and alleviate discomfort.
-Dr. Gil will work with you on an individual basis to determine if Botox is right for you and to develop a personalized treatment plan to meet your needs.
-Botox can be administered in the comfort of our dental office.
+Botox is strategically injected to help the muscles of the jaw relax, release tension and alleviate discomfort.
+Dr. Gil will work with you individually to determine if Botox is right for you and develop a personalized treatment plan to meet your needs.
+We administer Botox in the comfort of our dental office.

 Did You Know?
 Dr. Gil talks about Teeth Grinding

 Hamilton Dental Designs is proud to provide state-of-the-art dental care services with compassion and skill to new and returning patients from communities in and around Allentown, Macungie, Wescosville, and Trexlertown PA.
 Call our Allentown, PA dentist office at 610-421-4540 or use our online form to request your personal consultation.